sp1r0-vtsc/vtscc.com/src/content/blog/sams-scams.md

 - Wallets associated with the exchange funneled significant deposits to mixers within hours of receiving funds.
 - Transactions showed patterns consistent with other flagged scams, including low volume interspersed with sudden spikes during pump windows.

+*(Placeholder for DALL-E Image: A visual representation of the transactional flow, showing victim wallets sending funds to the scam platform and then being routed through mixers.)*

 ---

 #### Lack of Effective Technical Indicators